 So many games use math.
 My older children were playing Monopoly just the other day and were using math constantly.
 I was able to help them do mental math, explaining many different ways they could do the problem in order to get the correct answer.

-For now, I believe that the best math foundation you can give your kids is a love of learning.
+For now, in the elementary years, I believe that the best math foundation you can give your kids is a love of learning.